wutu/ledblaster/README.md

-ledblaster
+LED-blaster
 ================

-Dimming led with step time and cie1931.
+Driving LED with step time and cie1931.

-Support for the <a href="https://github.com/sarfata/pi-blaster">pi-blaster daemon</a>.
+Requires the <a href="https://github.com/sarfata/pi-blaster">pi-blaster daemon</a>.

-Install the pi-blaster daemon (<a href="https://github.com/sarfata/pi-blaster#how-to-build-and-install">instructions</a>).
+Install the pi-blaster daemon - (<a href="https://github.com/sarfata/pi-blaster#how-to-build-and-install">instructions</a>).

 Usable pins: